American immigration to Mexico

-American Mexicans (mexicanos estadounidenses) are Mexicans of full or partial Americans heritage, who were either born in the United States (or its territories), or who descend from US migrants.
+American Mexicans (mexicanos estadounidenses) are Mexicans of full or partial American heritage, who were either born in the United States (or its territories), or who descend from US migrants.

 Americans represent a significant demographic group in Mexico: as of 2020, over 65% of immigrants to Mexico come from the United States.
 Furthermore, Mexico hosts the largest number of US emigrants.
 Many American Mexicans hold dual nationality, and among them are entrepreneurs, businessmen, athletes, entertainers, artists, religious ministers, academics, and students.